akshan-main/supplychain/README.md

 # Sales Performance

 The below graph denotes sales performance for each product category.
-Computer and related products seem to be the most profitable.
+Computers and related products seem to be the most profitable.

 ![Image URL](https://github.com/akshan-main/supplychain/blob/main/sales_performance.jpeg)

-# Cities with Most Sales
+# Cities with the Most Sales

-The visualization helps identify which cities contribute the most to the overall sales, the cities can then be focused on for further business strategy planning and analysis.
+The visualization helps identify which  `cities` contribute the most to the overall sales, the `cities` can then be focused on for further business strategy planning and analysis.

 ![Image URL](https://github.com/akshan-main/supplychain/blob/main/cities_with_highest_sales.jpeg)

+`Caguas` is the city with most sales.

 # Product Cancellation Analysis
-The graph helps analyze which product categories are prone to most order cancellations.
+The graph helps analyze which product categories are prone to most `order cancellations`.
 Products falling under these categories can be set for later dispatch.

 ![Image URL](https://github.com/akshan-main/supplychain/blob/main/product_cancellation.jpeg)

-Kids' Golf Clubs is the most cancelled
+`Kids' Golf Clubs` is the most cancelled product category.

 # Time Taken for Delivery based on Shipping Mode